 3) Pythagorean Wins, for those unfamiliar, is a measure of expected wins based upon comparing a team’s points scored (Offense) and points against (Defense) over the course of a season.
 Read more about it here.

 4) The basic philosophy I am following is that professional football is a team sport, and therein all the drama lies; so for the present at least, I am eschewing individual player stats.
 Also, there is an effort to see how much can be revealed, in terms of data visualization, with the least raw data.
 More with less.
 The three main graphics, comparing team offense and team defense, actual wins and Pythagorean wins, and blowouts versus close game results — all can be driven off a very simple table of weekly results during the season.
 Perhaps other visualization ideas, employing other datasets, will occur to me later on as time permits, or I can consider requests.

-5) Most of this stuff, minus the animated GIFs, has been pioneered last season at Hearing the Oracle.
+5) Most of this stuff, minus the animated GIFs, has been pioneered in non-football posts at Hearing the Oracle.
 For example, the end of season NFL 2012 graphics for offense vs. defense and actual vs. Pythagorean look like this: